hemantksingh/messup-learn/People/Self Awareness.md

 ## How the mind works ?

-Repetition, patience and slow hard work.

 In the context of mindfulness it is often said: to be in the moment, to be present right here, right now.
-That just means to be able to sustain your awareness on a single thing and not let it wander away into different areas of the mind.
+That just means to be able to sustain your awareness on a single thing or person and not let it wander away into different areas of the mind.
 This could be while you are at work, reading a book, talking to someone or experiencing a beautiful sight.
 Concentration is the very core of all human endeavours and success and allows you to truly enjoy every experience in your life and be present.

 [Dandapani](https://dandapani.org/) describes concentration as the act of keeping your awareness on a particular area of the mind for an extended amount of time.
 Therefore the goal is not to control your mind but to control where awareness goes within your mind.
 Prolonged sates of concentration is where the magic happens.
 It leads to high engagement, deeper relationships and building the power of observation.
 Power of observation allows you to stay out of the weeds and see things from a birds eye view where you can clearly see opportunities, pitfalls and make better decisions.
 The byproduct of pursuing a lifestyle with high concentration and focus results in happiness.

+Repetition, patience, slow hard work and seemingly mundane things are required to be done to train the mind for concentration.
+Like you train the body e.g. an old school boxing coach will literally make you do footwork for a year or throw a jab in the air before teaching you any other boxing moves.

-## Knowing your goal
+## Knowing yourself and your goal

 What’s most important to you?
 This is a tough question to answer, because it requires you to think long and deep.
-Knowing yourself, your strengths and weaknesses and knowing exactly what you want to achieve is a continuous process, therefore depending upon when you ask yourself the question, you may get a different answer.
+The level of intelligence you are functioning at, depends upon your ability to attain knowledge.
+Being humble enough to know your problems, knowing yourself, your strengths and weaknesses and knowing exactly what you want to achieve is a continuous process, therefore depending upon when you ask yourself the question, you may get a different answer.

+According to Indian epistemology and the ancient Indian philosophy *Vedanta*, knowledge can be acquired through four '*pramanas*' or valid sources of knowledge

+- physical senses - sense perceptions are vital to knowledge but incomplete in themselves.
+They can be deceptive. e.g. a cold day might be too hot to someone else, the colour green can be perceived differently by various people.
+Since senses cannot be used as the sole arbitrator, the need arises for thinking.
+- inference - through deduction logic and reason
+- analogy/comparison - stories and ideas developed through art, literature and culture
+- testimony/authority/revelation - go to the experts for knowledge
+- experience - you learn lessons from your failures, however you may still learn the wrong lessons

+* education - learn by reading and acquiring information
+* experience - learn by making mistakes through failures
+* intuition - smart people require very little information to know something - they see it they get it
+* experience without learning - you fail to learn from experiences and make the same mistakes repeatedly

+True intelligence is not acquired by reading a book.
+It is developed through practices in focussing your attention inwards and applying critical thinking to the information that you may have gained through reading or through your experiences.
+In *Vedanta* knowledge is acquired by 20% reading and 80% thinking.
+The more time you take to analyze the information you have gained, apply it and test whether it provides the desired results you set out to achieve, the better you get at understanding and internalizing the knowledge.
+If you reflect upon an idea, that idea becomes you.
+However the practice of critical thinking by turning inwards requires time and effort.
+Seeking external pleasures e.g watching a film, eating your favorite food provide you instant joy.
+Critical thinking, acquiring knowledge and applying that knowledge is a long drawn out process and bears fruit in the long term.

 The origins of a personal goal often start with an agitation, a resentment or an angst within to change or fix something in your life that doesn't let you sleep at night.
 In your own selfish interest you may decide to take action to change something that causes this extreme anguish. *The more the selfishness in an individual the higher is the mental agitation*.
 An agitated mind, therefore can lead you to your personal goal.